Below are some Frequently-Asked-Questions for you and your Kippewa camper.

 The health, safety, and wellness of our campers and staff is always a top priority at Camp Kippewa, and looking ahead to Summer 2021 the focus on safety policies and procedures will be more important than ever.
 Having operated both our Equestrian Academy and Family Camp this past summer during the pandemic, we feel we have both the knowledge and understanding of what needs to be done to remain safe at camp.
-We will be implementing protocols and procedures recommended by organizations such as the American Camp Association, Maine Department of Health and the CDC.
-We are currently planning and preparing to open camp in the environment we see today, but we are ready to adapt as necessary as we approach the start of our camp season.
+We will be implementing protocols and procedures based on guidance from the American Camp Association and CDC, and following Maine Department of Health guidelines.
+In addition to procedures outlined below we will be increasing cleaning and sanitizing protocols, adding a “satellite health center” for anyone displaying symptoms or in need of testing, partnering with Pack My RX for medication distribution which allows for each camper’s medications to be delivered in organized, sanitary, and personal bubble packs, and more.
+We are currently planning and preparing to open camp in the environment we see today, and we are ready to adapt as necessary as we approach the start of our camp season.

 A Modified Bubble?

 It’s likely we’ll be in a modified bubble this summer.
 This means we will restrict who comes in and out of camp.
 It will still be Kippewa just with some revisions!
-Staff will remain at camp during their time off, we will be designating specific areas for them to relax and enjoy their days and periods off.
+Staff will remain at camp the full summer with specific areas designated for them to relax and enjoy their time off.

 Will Campers and Staff Need to Wear Masks?